buymeagoat/Selenite/BOOTSTRAP.md

    .\bootstrap.ps1
    ```
    This performs the pre-flight cleanup, installs dependencies, and launches backend + frontend production servers (the frontend command builds before serving).
 Watch those windows for live logs.
+   - Default binding is now `0.0.0.0` (all interfaces).
+The script picks an advertised API host automatically (prefers Tailscale IP, then LAN).
+Ensure Windows Firewall allows inbound 8100/5173 if you want LAN/Tailscale access.

 If you cannot run PowerShell scripts (policy, different shell, etc.), follow the manual steps below.